Viranchee/CHEF-KOCH/Readme.md

 * ![Pi-hole](https://i.imgur.com/0mgKKma.png) [Pi-hole](https://pi-hole.net)

 #### uBlock Origins
-  - Go to ublock Origins settings
+  - Go to uBlock Origins settings
   - Navigate to 3rd-party filters page
-  - On the bottom of the page, there should be an textbox where there are a bunch of example urls
+  - On the bottom of the page, there should be an textbox where there are a bunch of example URL's
   - Copy and paste into the textbox:

   ```